Phenibut: Legal status

-As of 2021, phenibut is a controlled substance in Australia, France, Hungary, Italy, and Lithuania.
+As of 2021, phenibut is a controlled substance in Australia, France, Hungary, Italy, Lithuania, and Germany where, nevertheless, it is readily obtained online.

 In 2015, it was suggested that the legal status of phenibut in Europe should be reconsidered due to its recreational potential.
 In February 2018, the Australian Therapeutic Goods Administration declared it a prohibited (schedule 9) substance, citing health concerns due to withdrawal and overdose.

-As of 14 November 2018, Hungary added phenibut and 10 other items to its New Psychoactive Substances ban list.

-As of 26 August 2020, Italy added phenibut to its New Psychoactive Substances ban list.

-As of 18 September 2020, France added phenibut to the controlled psychoactive substances list, prohibiting production, sale, storage and use.
+As of 14 November 2018, Hungary added phenibut and 10 other items to its New Psychoactive Substances ban list, and, as of 26 August 2020, Italy added phenibut to its New Psychoactive Substances ban list.
+As of 18 September 2020, France added phenibut to the controlled psychoactive substances list, prohibiting production, sale, storage, and use.

-In the United States, Phenibut is not a Controlled Substance.
-However, Dietary supplements that contain Phenibut are unlawful to introduce into interstate commerce, because Phenibut is considered a "New Drug" and any food, supplement, cosmetic, or drug that contains Phenibut is therefore adulterated.
-Alabama scheduled Phenibut and Tianeptine in 2021 first by action of the Alabama Department of Public Health and then followed by the state legislature.
+In the United States, phenibut is an unapproved drug, but is often misleadingly marketed as a dietary supplement.
+It is readily available without a prescription.

+In Alabama, phenibut was made a Schedule II substance at the state level in November 2021.